 Since the original publication of this call for an EU Due Diligence requirement, various cocoa and chocolate companies have joined this group, that is by now being called by most the Cocoa Coalition.
 This Cocoa Coalition now includes a group of companies (Ferrero, Hershey, Mars Wrigley, Mondelēz International, Nestle, Tony’s Chocolonely, Unilever), certification organisations (Fairtrade International, Rainforest Alliance), NGOs (Fair Trade Advocacy Office, Solidaridad, VOICE Network) and multi-stakeholder organisations (International Cocoa Initiative),

-This informal coalition has since then released two additional papers, outlining their suggestions for the design of bilateral agreements with cocoa producing countries to strengthen an enabling environment, as well as providing further details for an EU mandatory human rights and environmental due diligence regulation (French translation also available).
+This informal coalition has since then released three additional papers, outlining their suggestions for the design of bilateral agreements with cocoa producing countries to strengthen an enabling environment, as well as providing further details for an EU mandatory human rights and environmental due diligence regulation (French translation also available).

 The original call can be read below.

 We, a group of companies (Barry Callebaut AG, Mars Wrigley and Mondelēz International), The VOICE Network*, Rainforest Alliance and Fairtrade, call on the European Union, by far the largest importer and consumer of cocoa in the world, to strengthen human rights and environmental due diligence requirements of companies in global cocoa supply chains, aligned with the United Nations Guiding Principles on Business and Human Rights (UNGPs).

 We strongly believe that we all need to take action together to effectively address some of the systemic human rights and environmental challenges in the cocoa supply chain.
 National governments must enforce and strengthen their own labour, child protection and environmental laws, and companies have a responsibility to conduct due diligence to identify risk, jointly evaluate remediation and take action which is proportionate to their exposure to the human rights and environmental risk.